Louisa Ha, Ph.D.

 Profile:

-Louisa Ha is a professor of research excellence (2021-24) in the School of Media and Communication at Bowling Green State University, Ohio, U.S.A.
-She is the Founding-Editor-in-Chief of Online Media and Global Communication, and also the former editor of Journalism and Mass Communication Quarterly, the flagship journal of the Association for Education in Journalism and Mass Communication.
-She is the founder and chair of the Emerging Media Research Cluster in the School of Media and Communication.
-She is the Advertising Major Advisor and Internship Coordinator.
+Louisa Ha is a University Distinguished Research Professor in the School of Media and Communication at Bowling Green State University, Ohio, U.S.A.
+She is the Founding-Editor-in-Chief of Online Media and Global Communication, and also the former editor-in-chief of Journalism and Mass Communication Quarterly, the flagship journal of the Association for Education in Journalism and Mass Communication.
+She is the founder and director of the BGSU Global Social Media Influencer Research Lab in the School of Media and Communication.
+She is the Advertising Major Advisor.
 Her research interests are misinformation, social media influencers, online videos, new media business models, social and mobile media use, international conflicts and comparative communication, online and international advertising, and audience research.

 Education: